xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 Demo Hardware Setup
 -------------------

-To run the demo, connect a USB cable to power the xCORE-200 MC Audio board and plug the xTAG to the board and connect the xTAG USB cable to your development machine.
+To run the demo, connect a USB cable to power the xCORE.ai MC Audio board and plug the xTAG to the board and connect the xTAG USB cable to your development machine.